Graymizu/CSC174-Assignment09/README_BC_.txt

 	(Should show at least name and email.
 Could aslo show familiarity with each cat bread) The Delete and Update functions should let the user know if there wasn't anything to deleted [Sorry, accout #_ does not exist :( ]
-  When updateing an account, the survey should be populated with the accounts original answers Create the "user" database based off the login code that was already uploaded
+  When updateing an account, the survey should be populated with the accounts original answers Create the "user" database based off the login code that was already uploaded.